neroshop/neroshop/external/curl/docs/INTERNALS.md

  - When the transfer operation is complete, the connection is left open.
-Particular options may tell libcurl not to, and protocols may signal closure on connections and then they won't be kept open, of course.
+Particular options may tell libcurl not to, and protocols may signal closure on connections and then they will not be kept open, of course.

  - When `curl_easy_cleanup()` is called, we close all still opened connections, unless of course the multi interface "owns" the connections.